Warren

 Knowledgeable Injury Attorneys Serving the Warren Area

 Warren is a city in Macomb County, Michigan with a population of about 130,000 residents.
 It is the third-largest city in the state.
 The city is home to a number of recognized Michigan historical sites, including the Detour Arsenal Tank Plant, the General Motors Technical Center, and the Warren Truck Assembly.
 It is also home to the Warren Symphony Orchestra, which performs several concerts each season.
-In any bustling city of this size, the risk of an accident is rarely distant.
+In any bustling city of this size, the risk of an accident is high.
 At the Neumann Law Group, our experienced Warren injury lawyers can meticulously investigate your situation and come up with a legal strategy that is tailored to your needs and goals.
 We handle a broad range of cases, including those involving car accidents, boat accidents, pedestrian accidents, slip and falls, day care injuries, sexual assaults, nursing home negligence, dangerous drugs, and medical malpractice.

 Holding a Negligent Defendant Liable after an Accident

 A personal injury case is a legal action brought in court by someone who has been harmed by another person or entity.
 These lawsuits are designed to provide compensation for an injured victim’s damages.
 Common forms of damages include past and future medical bills, lost income, property damage, pain and suffering, and lost earning capacity, among other examples.
+The experienced Warren personal injury lawyers with Neumann Law Group are seeking clients from the region who have been injured in a car or other accident.

 Personal injury claims are typically rooted in the legal theory of negligence.
 In most everyday situations, negligence refers to a failure to exercise the level of care that a reasonably prudent person would use in parallel circumstances.
 A key factor to consider when determining whether the defendant should be liable for an accident is whether the harm foreseeably resulted from the defendant’s conduct.
 For example, it is foreseeable that excessive speeding could cause a crash involving other vehicles on the road.
 As a result, an individual who fails to use reasonable care in this manner would likely be deemed negligent for any resulting harm.